semahawk/nemo/README.md

       return $a + $b;
     }

-Note: if an argument is a exclamation variable (like `!blerh`) you won't be able to change it's value inside of the function.
+Note: if an argument is an exclamation variable (like `!blerh`) you won't be able to change it's value inside of the function.

 ## Control structures